 Opioid detox with the Bridge in use can entail a two-to-five-day period of time.
 The device should be used in the manner that the administering clinician advises each patient – and each patient is different.

 People who have been provided the device thus far have unique accounts of its benefits.
-When measuring detox symptoms in patients without the Bridge Device, pain and discomfort levels drastically dropped, comparatively, after being given the device and 30 minutes of use.
+When measuring detox symptoms in patients without this device, pain and discomfort levels drastically dropped, comparatively, after being given the device and 30 minutes of use.
 With the minimization or elimination of detox symptoms, individuals wanting to get past opioid detox can do so effectively and more comfortably.

 Can the Bridge Device Help Anyone with an Opioid Addiction?

 Always defer to the guidance and recommendations of a certified Bridge Device administrator as to whether the product can be beneficial for the withdrawal effects known to be associated with opioid detox.
-In addition, patients are advised to provide addiction treatment clinicians a complete and honest medical history to help ensure safe use of the device.
+Patients are advised to provide addiction treatment clinicians a complete and honest medical history.
+This helps to ensure safe use of the device.

 There are other pre-existing medical conditions that can prohibit the recommended use of the device, including: